Old Deuteronomy

 Old Deuteronomy is a character in T. S. Eliot's 1939 Old Possum's Book of Practical Cats and its 1981 musical adaptation, Cats.
 He is a wise and beloved elderly cat, further serving as the Jellicle patriarch in the musical.
-The role of Old Deuteronomy originated by Brian Blessed in the West End in 1981, and by Ken Page on Broadway in 1982.
+The role of Old Deuteronomy was originated by Brian Blessed in the West End in 1981, and by Ken Page on Broadway in 1982.
 Judi Dench plays Old Deuteronomy in the 2019 film adaptation.

 Poem

 In Eliot's original poem, Old Deuteronomy is described as an ancient, wise cat who has "lived many lives in succession" and is respected by the other cats and humans (and perhaps even dogs) around him.
 His name derives from the biblical Book of Deuteronomy, which shares the central element of law with the character (who is a magistrate).

 Musical

-Cats expands on the theme of wisdom by depicting Old Deuteronomy as the leader of the show's Jellicle tribe, providing comfort and guidance to the other characters.
+Cats expands on the theme of wisdom by depicting Old Deuteronomy as the leader of the show's Jellicle cats, providing comfort and guidance to the other characters.
 He also has the task of making the "Jellicle Choice" and choosing the cat who will ascend to the Heaviside Layer.
 Much of the plot of Cats is fueled by this premise; several characters perform and try to convince Old Deuteronomy to choose them.
 Towards the end of the show, Old Deuteronomy is kidnapped by Macavity and eventually rescued by Mr. Mistoffelees.
 He then persuades the other cats to listen to Grizabella, selects her to be reborn, and escorts her to the Heaviside Layer.

 More has been revealed about Old Deuteronomy's past than most of the other Jellicle cats, although how much of it is true is debatable.
 He is alleged to have been alive long before Queen Victoria was crowned and has been mated numerous times (supposedly, anywhere between nine and ninety-nine).
 Though Old Deuteronomy has outlived his partners, he has had numerous progeny.

 Old Deuteronomy has three songs in Cats, including the final number, "The Ad-dressing of Cats."
 He is traditionally played by a high baritone or tenor who can hit G♯.